Appendix I FNP Site and Preceptor Guidance

 *obstetrics is optional

-Ideal Preceptor Choices: OB and/or GYN MD, DO, FNP, WHNP.
+Ideal Preceptor Choices: OB and/or GYN MD, DO, FNP, WHNP, CNM.

 Ideal Site Choices: OB and or GYN practice, family practice, internal medicine practice, primary care clinic, or health department clinic that contains a minimum of 50% women’s care, including prenatal and postnatal care, GYN, pap smears, birth control, menopause, and STDs.